 The U.S. Administration on Aging predicts that 1/3rd of today’s 65 year olds may never need long-term care.
 But 2/3rds of us will.
 1 out of 5 of us will need it for more than 5 years.
-Longer-lived people are more likely to need long term care: 70% of people age 65 will become disabled; half of people age 85 or older suffer from some form of dementia or cognitive decline.
+Longer-lived people are more likely to need long term care: 70% of people age 65 will become disabled; half of people age 85 or older suffer from some form of dementia.
 The Garrett Law Firm can help.

 Contact an Austin elder and estate planning lawyer you can trust.

 Medicaid, Medicare, the VA and long-term care insurance policies view long term care as care needed due to significant cognitive impairment or the need for substantial assistance (for at least 90 days), with:

 The basic “activities of daily living” or “ADLs” are

 - moving from one place to another